giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 <a href="/assets/images/Zero2Automated/fs5.png"><img src="/assets/images/Zero2Automated/fs5.png" margin="0 250px 0" width="100%"/></a>

 We quickly retrieve the key located at `ebx-108` (see memory location `0114158C`): `kkd5YdPM24VBXmi`.
-At this point I am pretty confident in the assumption that blob of data we saw earlier is RC4 encypted, and that this decryption routine will reveal its contents.
+At this point I am pretty confident in the assumption that the blob of data we saw earlier is RC4 encypted, and that this decryption routine will reveal its contents.
 Sure enough, we skip to the end of the decryption loop and we are greeted with a PE file!

 <a href="/assets/images/Zero2Automated/fs6.png"><img src="/assets/images/Zero2Automated/fs6.png" margin="0 250px 0" width="100%"/></a>

-This can also be atomated by retrieving the ancypted data and running some Python decyption like so
+This can also be atomated by retrieving the ancypted data and running some Python decryption like so

 ```python
 from Crypto.Cipher import ARC4